2023 Best Allied Health Services Associate Degree Schools in Maine

 Read full report on Allied Health & Medical Assisting Services at Eastern Maine Community College

-You’ll join some of the best and brightest minds around you if you attend Northern Maine Community College.
-The school came in at #3 on this year’s Best Allied Health Services Associate Degree Schools in Maine list.
-Located in the remote town of Presque Isle, Northern Maine Community College is a public school with a fairly small student population.
+You’ll be in good company if you decide to attend Northern Maine Community College.
+It ranked #3 on our 2023 Best Allied Health Services Associate Degree Schools in Maine list.
+Located in the remote town of Presque Isle, Northern Maine Community College is a public school with a small student population.

 Medical Assisting majors at Northern Maine Community College take out an average of $17,102 in student loans while working on their Associate Degree.